icook/yota/docs/Nodes.rst

 However, keep in mind that attributes that are auto-generated, such as name, id, and title should not be set as class attributes since they will get overriden when they are generated.
+By default, the following attributes are
+reserved:

++ name
++ id
++ title
++ errors
++ data
++ _attr_name
++ _ignores
++ _requires
++ _create_counter

 Custom Nodes
 ===============================
 Most Node definitions are quite simple, with the majority simply changing the template being used.
 More complex Node semantics are availible by overriding some of their built in methods, such as :meth:`Node.resolve_data` or :meth:`Node.set_identifiers`.
 These are all described in the API documentation, but some examples will be given here of how you might wish to use these methods.

 Changing data resolution
 ****************************